 Students visit target communities, meet with community leaders and elected officials, visit private and corporate foundations, and visit with prospective grantee organizations.
 Students learn how to conduct needs-based assessments in underserved communities, draft, review and assess request for proposals (RFP’s) and negotiate an award decision that enables these agencies to change these communities for the better.
 The entire process is student driven, with faculty and administration serving as advisers.

-Upon successful completion of the project, students are awarded a Certificate in Philanthropic Leadership and a monetary stipend.
+Upon successful completion of the project, students are awarded a Certificate in Philanthropic Leadership.
 Most importantly, students learn the grant-making process from within, a skill greatly desired by employers in the health and human service sector.

 Philanthropic Action in Challenging Times (PACT), an undergraduate social work student initiative at Adelphi University, will be distributing two $10,000 awards to non-profit, human service organizations located in Nassau and Suffolk County.